drivera123/LDRS500/assignments.md

 3-4 pages, double spaced, 12 pt font \(1 point\)

 Substantive response to two journals by colleagues in the class. \(4 points\)

+## **My leadership story**

+Due end of Week 8

+In the transformational leadership model we learn how important it is for a leader to articulate his or her vision to others.
+One way of doing that is through sharing stories and personal anecdotes.

+This assignment asks you to develop a story that you can take with you into future leadership situations.

+Some questions to prompt reflection and recognition:

+What people have had a significant impact on your life and why?

+What hardships have you faced and overcome?

+What are the greatest blessings in your life?

+What do you really, really believe?

+What ideas make your heart skip a beat?

+What do you know about life now that you wish you had known in high school?

+What is the one best piece of advice you could give to a person?

+What life lesson would you like to pass on to your children some day?

+If you only had one year left to live, how would you spend it?

+Think beyond clichés \(e.g. Love makes the world go ‘round\) to insights that are unique to you.
+How might others benefit from hearing this story and your personal connection to it?
+How does this story point to your vision as a leader?

+Criteria and Evaluation

+_Delivery_

+non-verbal mannerisms and gestures appear natural \(1 point\)

+appropriate vocal animation, articulation, tone, volume \(1 point\)

+Confidently communicated – you glance at but don't read notes \(1 point\)

+_Organization_

+Story is clear, well organized \(1 point\)

+Fits within 3-5 minutes but no more than 6 minutes \(1 point\)

+_Subject Knowledge and Application_

+Story relates a point or lesson connected to your leadership \(2 points\)

+Introduction sets the context for why your particular story is useful to tell \(1 point\)

+Conclusion hones in on the leadership lesson \(1 point\)

+Reasonable depth given the limitations of time/demonstrated thoughtfulness \(1 point\)

+Grammar and expression communicates clearly and without ambiguity or confusion. \(1 point\)

+Substantive response to two stories by colleagues in the class \(4 points\)

 ## **Leadership Lessons in a movie or story \(group project\)**